dimosthe/yii2testing/README.md

 1. Clone the repository
 2. Run `composer global require "fxp/composer-asset-plugin:1.0.0-beta3"`.
 Installs the composer asset plugin which allows managing bower and npm package dependencies through Composer.
 You only need to run this command once for all.
-3. Run `composer update` in the root directory of the application in order to install/update dependencies.
+3. Run `composer install` in the root directory of the application in order to install dependencies.
 This will create the vendor directory with all package dependencies inlcuding the yii core source code.
 4. Run `init` to initialize the application with a specific environment.
 2. Create a new database and adjust the `components['db']` configuration in `common/config/main-local.php` accordingly.